canonical/content-cache-k8s-operator/README.md

 ## Integrations

-Since Content-cache is meant to serve as cache for another charm, you can use Hello-kubecon as an example:
+Content-cache is meant to serve as cache for another charm.
+You can use Hello-kubecon as an example:

 ```
 juju deploy content-cache-k8s